 How to get to Power Station Beach

-Hope this post was able to give you a good idea about all the beaches on Lamma Island and what you can except.
+I hope this post was able to give you a good idea about all the beaches on Lamma Island and what you can expect.
 So, pick a beach that’s a perfect fit for how you plan to spend your day on Lamma Island.